Verbs, Nouns, and the Hierarchy of Action in Service Design

 What nouns reveal

-Duncan's argument for nouns isn't just grammatical pedantry.
+Duncan's argument for nouns is sound, and supported in lots of other places.
 In OOUX (Object-Oriented User Experience), which he references through Sophia Prater's orca method, "calls to action" - the verbs - are described as "the affordances of your objects".
 A social media post calls a user to like it, comment on it, bookmark it, share it.
 The object comes first; the actions are what the object affords.
-This is affordance theory in action.
+This is affordance theory in action, and connects to the triadic model I explored in the opening post of this series.

 This inverts the verb-first logic.
-Instead of asking "what do users need to do?" and working backwards, object-oriented approaches ask "what are the things in this system?" and then enumerate what can be done to them.
+Instead of asking "what do users need to do?" and working backwards, object-oriented approaches ask "what are the things in this system?" and then enumerate what can be done to them and how to emphasise these capabilities.
 Kim Goodwin's (2011) design framework makes this explicit, listing object definition, relationships, states, actions, and attributes as the components of a conceptual model.

-The connection to states and services becomes clear: objects have states.
+The connection to my earlier in this view is more explicit states and services: objects have states.
 An application object might have a status attribute that takes values like "draft", "submitted", "approved".
 Understanding the state space of objects - what conditions they can be in, what events trigger transitions - reveals things that verb-focused analysis misses: error states, edge cases, loops, dead ends.
-The state chart perspective asks not just "what can users do?" but "what condition is this entity in, and what can happen to it from here?"
+The statechart perspective asks not just "what can users do?" but "what condition is this entity in, and what can happen to it from here?"

 Practice theory's integration